olugbenga1/data-structures-and-algorithm/Functions/functions.md

         } // In function expressions, you can choose to add the name "addValues" when declaring your function or not.

         const thirdValue = add(5, 6)
     }

+## Callback Functions, Higher Order Functions

+Functions are first class objects.
+They can be stored in a variable (expression), passed as an argument to another function, return from the function (closure).

+We have these kinds of functions:

+- Callback Functions: Passed to another function as an argument and executed inside that function as a result.
+This callback function is typically passed into a higher order function.

+- Higher Order Functions: This is when a function accepts another function as an argument or returns another function as a result.
+This function typically receives a callback function.

+### Callback Functions

+    {
+        function morning(name) {
+            return `Good morning ${name.toUpperCase()}`;
+        }

+        function greet(name, cb) {
+            const myName = "john";
+            console.log(`${cb(name)}, my name is ${myName}`);
+        }

+        greet("bob", )
+    }